See answer

 Treatments for AML and CML

-Chemotherapy and targeted therapy are the mainstays of treatment for AML and CML.
-The type of treatment your doctor recommends depends on the type of cancer you have.
+Chemotherapy and targeted therapy are the main treatments for AML.
+Targeted therapy is the main treatment for CML.
+The type of treatment your doctor recommends depends on the subtype or phase of cancer you have, your age, and other factors.
 AML requires rapid treatment because it progresses very quickly.

 Chemotherapy

 The primary treatment for AML is often chemotherapy.
-The most common chemotherapy drugs used to treat AML include:
+Common chemotherapy drugs used to treat AML include:

-In contrast, chemotherapy is rarely used to treat CML.
-Chemotherapy is typically used only in people who have accelerated or blast-phase CML or are resistant to targeted therapies.
+In contrast, chemotherapy is rarely used to treat CML because targeted therapy tends to work better.
+Chemotherapy is typically used only in people who are resistant to targeted therapies.

 Targeted Therapy

-Targeted therapies attack a gene or protein specific to the cancer cell.
+Targeted therapies attack a gene or specific protein inside or on the surface of the cancer cell.
 Because AML and CML are caused by different gene mutations, the targets are different.

-• People with a mutation in the FTL3 gene can use midostaurin (Rydapt) or gilteritinib (Xospata).
+• People with a mutation in the FLT3 gene can use midostaurin (Rydapt), quizartinib (Vanflyta), or gilteritinib (Xospata).

-• People with a mutation in the IDH1 gene can use ivosidenib (Tibsovo).
+• People with a mutation in the IDH1 gene can use ivosidenib (Tibsovo) or olutasidenib (Rezlidhia).

 Because almost all CML cells have the same mutation causing abnormal tyrosine kinase activity, certain targeted therapies inhibit this protein.
 Known as tyrosine kinase inhibitors (TKIs), these drugs are very effective and provide the first-line treatment for CML.
 TKIs often used first in CML include: